Last Updated on March 2, 2023 by Charles Wilson

-But, as there are a plethora of them in the market, it can get tricky to find the desired one that gives you the best value with as much torque and durability as possible.
+But, as there are a plethora of options in the market, it can get tricky to find a machine that’s not just high quality, but the best wood lathe for the money.

-And to fix that dilemma, I made this compact list of the best beginner wood lathes so you can start your woodturning business easily without wasting money on inferior machinery.
+So I made this compact list of the best beginner wood lathes so you can start your woodturning projects easily without wasting money on inferior machinery.

 To keep things simple, I’ve excluded lathe mill combos from this review.